TheIanAquino/repo-copy/content/index.md

 If you don't know where to go next and you're on a PC, I recommend checking out my highlights on several materials (articles, books, podcasts, tweets, videos, and whatnot), which you can find on the Explorer, to the left of your screen.

 If you're on mobile, I apologize as I don't have a better option at the moment than to direct you to the search and advise you to type whatever you want.
 If you don't have anything particular in mind, I suggest starting off with #articles, where you can surely see some interesting stuff.
 Then maybe try searching the keyword `Matter`, if you want more.
+I'm also doing this thing called [[_index-dailies|dailies]], which you might want to check out.

 My highlights come from applications called [Matter](https://web.getmatter.com/referral/4gs6wuqe) and [Readwise](https://readwise.io/i/ian161), respectively (I'll probably write something about this soon, if you're interested).